patheros/PathSetModules/README.md

 ![Image of IceTray module](https://github.com/patheros/PathSetModules/blob/main/images/Shifty.png)

 Shifty is a shift register for gates / triggers with controllable lookback / delay.
 Shifty lets you take a simple gate sequence and create seven varied gate outputs.

-The easiest way to get started with Shifty is connect a reasonably fast clock signal to the `Clock` input.
-Every 8th clock you'll see the the top blue light turn on and then shift down once with each clock.
+Shifty has a built in clock and clock divider.
+So unpatched you see that every second or so the the top blue light turn on and then shift down.

-You can connect another input to `Trigger` or adjust the `Clock Divider` to change how frequently the first blue light turns on.
+You can control the speed at which the lights shift with the `Clock Rate` knob or by patching in your own `Clock`.
+The `Clock Divider` or `Trigger` controls how often the top light turns on.

 Connect to the seven `Output Gates` to tap into those delayed clock signals.

+All seven outputs are connected directly to the `Trigger` when bipassed.

 ### Delay